tbttin/notes/vims/adapting-tips-and-tricks.md

 - `:cq[uit]` quit Vim with error code `{N}`. `{N}` defaults to one.

-  Useful when Vim is *called* from another program: e.g., a compiler will not compile the same file again, `git commit` will abort the committing process, `fc` (built-in for shells like bash and zsh) will not execute the command, etc.
+  Useful when Vim is *called* from another program: e.g.:

+  + A compiler will not compile the same file again.

+  + `git commit` will abort the committing process.

+  + `fc` (built-in for shells like bash and zsh) will not execute the command, etc.

 - `:*` as last visual range ('`:star`').
 Same as `:'<,'>`.